alexmanrique/blog/_posts/2021-04-18-applications-to-work-as-a-developer.md

 ## Confluence

 It's a wiki where you can document and share things with the team or with other teams.
 Having things documented is important on a team basis.
-You can document there your policies, your agreements as a team, the modules of software that your team owns, the metrics of the team
+You can document there your policies, your agreements as a team, the modules of software that your team owns or the metrics of the team.

 ## Hangouts